GetGood/Encryption/Harjoitus/report.md

 integrity checking.

 **createHmac** takes 2 slices of bytes as arguments, the ciphertext and the AES key.
 It appends the key to the end of the ciphertext.
-Then it creates a new 256-bit by taking a SHA-256 hash from the original AES key.
+Then it creates a new 256-bit key by taking an SHA-256 hash from the original AES key.
 After that it creates a new hmac_sha256 value from the ciphertext+key byte slice using the newly created 256-bit key.
 This value is prepended to the encrypted file.

 **checkMac** takes 3 slices of bytes as arguments; the hmac_256 hash parsed from the beginning of the file, the remaining ciphertext and the AES key.
-It creates a SHA-256 hash of the AES key, uses that to calculate a new hmac_256 value from the ciphertext and compares it to the hmac_256 value parsed from the beginning of the encrypted file.
+It creates an SHA-256 hash of the AES key, uses that to calculate a new hmac_256 value from the ciphertext and compares it to the hmac_256 value parsed from the beginning of the encrypted file.
 If the values match, the encrypted file has remained unchanged.

-**generateKey** seeds the math/rand with time.now.Nanosecond and then reads 16 bytes from math/rands PRNG to generate the 128-bit AES key.
+**generateKey** seeds the math/rand with time.now.Nanosecond() and then reads 16 bytes from math/rands PRNG to generate the 128-bit AES key.

 **main** parses the supplied command line flags.
 If the right flags are specified, main either encrypts with a provided key, encrypts with a newly geneareted key or decrypts with a provided key.